Monday, March 8, 2021

 While the deal did help bring the game to a wider audience and made RTE up the standard of their coverage, the move was wholly viewed as detrimental to the fans.
 The topic was hotly debated on the Sunday game with analysts arguing about the fact the amateur body was selling out its consumers.
 Many fans simply do not want to pay for access to a Sky subscription, something Liam O’Neill even admits he does not do to this day.

-When discussing it is worthy to mention that RTE hosted all the games they would have shown anyway, it was the likes of Eir Sport and TV3 that lost out to the British behemoth.
+When discussing it is worthy mentioning that RTE hosted all the games they would have shown anyway, it was the likes of Eir Sport and TV3 that lost out to the British behemoth.
 Even Eir Sport got to keep their National League coverage.
-Another worthy mention would be that attempts to stop the deal in congress failed due to just 15% of organisation opposing the agreement.
+Another worthy mention would be that attempts to stop the deal in congress failed due to just 15% of organisations opposing the agreement.
 So the astronomical value of the deal is something intercounty boards were very keen on.

-Now with discussion around Amazon, does that help the organisation while hindering the fans at the same time once again?
-Amazon Prime dipped their toe in Premier League streaming and have been widely heralded for their service, with the sentiment being that fans want even more games to be showcased on the platform.
-It seems to be a much more cost effective measure then paying for a costly sports subscription for the likes of Sky and BT.
-However the fact that it is online only, will this further disenfranchise fans?
-Internet access and talks of broadband poverty thoughout the country could prove to be alot more troublesome for devout followers of the game.
+Now with the discussion around Amazon, does that help the organization while hindering the fans at the same time once again?
+Amazon Prime dipped its toe in Premier League streaming and has been widely heralded for its service, with the sentiment being that fans want even more games to be showcased on the platform.
+It seems to be a much more cost-effective measure than paying for a costly sports subscription for the likes of Sky and BT.
+However, the fact that it is online only, will this further disenfranchise fans?
+Internet access and talks of broadband poverty thoughout the country could prove to be a lot more troublesome for devout followers of the game.

 It’s an interesting development, one to cause much debate and discussion.
 Will the money benefit organisations throughout the country or will it all just end up with Dublin football anyway.